ferrous-systems/rust-training/training-slides/src/embedded-async.md

-# async/await in Rust
+# async/await in Embedded Rust

 ## Non-blocking programming

-- General goal: Offload work to the hardware, and use some mechanism to allow the CPU to do otehr work while the hardware does the work
+- General goal: Offload work to the hardware, and use some mechanism to allow the CPU to do other work while the hardware does the work
 - Interrupts are used to signal progress or completion of an operation

 ## Model of task contexts